julienlebren/Boobook/README.md

 - [x] [purchases](https://github.com/julienlebren/flutter_packages/packages/purchases) bring some help to handle in-app purchases using [RevenueCat](https://revenuecat.com)]

 These packages are hosted on my GitHub repository and not as official packages on [pub.dev](https://pub.dev) because they are built only to fit my personal needs and I regulary make important breaking changes.

+## Future Roadmap

+- [] Generate and print custom barcodes in order to handle magazines inside the app (magazines do not have ISBN like books so they cannot be handled by scanning the barcode like a book)
+- [] Change the way to display account details in the Settings tab
+- [] Better display of the subscription, with maybe some alert when the free quota is about to be reached